iceteagroup/wisej-examples/Html2Canvas/readme.md

 HTML2Canvas
 ====

-The Html2Canvas extension component uses the Html2Canvas library.
+The Html2Canvas extension component uses the [Html2Canvas library](https://html2canvas.hertzen.com/).
 This Wisej component that can take a screenshot of a specific control or the entire browser and send the image back to the server.
-Uses 3rd party JavaScript library html2canvas

 VB.NET
 ------